diegoperini/swift-utility-extensions/README.md

-# swift-utility-extensions
+# Extensions to native Apple libraries

-Extensions to Foundation, UIKit and many other native Apple libraries
+Class extensions for Foundation, UIKit and many other native Apple libraries

+### TODO

+* Add catalog to this README

+### LICENSE

+MIT